KnowageLabs/Knowage-Documentation/chapter_3/create_performance_indicator/kpi.rst

     Query definition.

+The **Preview** button allows you to check the query execution and have a look on a part of the result set.

 A typology (measure, attribute and temporal attribute) and a category can be assigned to each fields returned by the query using the **Metadata** tab as highlighted in the next figure.
 The typology is required to associate a type to each field returned by the query.
 In particular, if the field is a temporal one, it is mandatory to specify to which level you want it to be considered, that is if it corresponds to a day, a month, a year, a century or a millennium.
 For measures and attribute it is possible to assign also a category to easily look them up in a second moment.

 .. _metadatasettings: